Getting started and walking safely

 Levels

-If you look at our programme, you will see that the walks are graded A to D. For a D grade walk, think ion terms of a fairly local walk, normally no more than 4 or 5 miles and generally flat - perhaps a Wirral Way walk.
-For a C grade walk, think in terms of Delamere Forest, the Sandstone Trail, the Peckforton Hills, and Thurstaston Common for example.
+If you look at our programme, you will see that the walks are graded A to D. For a D grade walk, think in terms of a fairly local walk, normally no more than 4 or 5 miles and generally flat - perhaps a Wirral Way walk.
+For a C grade walk, think in terms of Delamere Forest, the Sandstone Trail, and the Peckforton Hills for example.
 For a B grade walk, think in terms of the stiffer hauls over Moel Fammau and the Clwydian range.
-The A grade walks are usually in Snowdonia on the Glyders, Carneddau and Snowdon for example though we also go to the Peak District.
+The A grade walks are usually in Snowdonia, on the Glyders, Carneddau and Snowdon itself for example though we also go to the Peak District.
 The A grade walks might involve some simple scrambling or boulder climbing, but nothing precipitous, and the walk description should make it clear.

 The walks are typically between 6 and 13 miles long.
 For most walks, over a mixed terrain, the groups average about 2 miles per hour including all breaks.
 Therefore - for the longer walks - you need to get used to being out and about walking for four to six hours, of which all but about 45 minutes will be walking.
 The pace is 'steady', enabling conversation to take place.
 All walks on the programme have been previously reconnoitred by the leader to ensure they fit within the grading system and leaders will always flag up any significant scrambling and/or exposure.
 If you are in any doubt as to your capabilities for a walk remember to ALWAYS contact the leader or the Programme Secretary to discuss your concerns.